Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/pair-devices.md

 The installation script has already generated a common directory structure to store the JWT secret file.
 To finish the configuration, the secret file has to be populated across devices.
-Finish the process by executing the following commands:
+Finish the process by executing the following commands.

 Copy the secret file from consensus device to the execution device: